TimeMachine1994/081925-SvelteTweb/archive/project-tracking/IMPLEMENTATION_COMPLETE_SUMMARY.md

 **Test Coverage**: 60+ test scenarios **Documentation**: 3 comprehensive guides

-The system is now ready for production deployment and will provide TributeStream users with a significantly improved registration experience.
+The system is now ready for production deployment and will provide Tributestream users with a significantly improved registration experience.